wechaty/docusaurus/docusaurus/docs/tutorials/using-vorpal-with-wechaty.md

 #### onError

-This is for printing an error message to the console.
+Function for printing an error message to the console if the bot fails to start.

 ```ts
 function onError(error: Error) {